-The prediction procedure provided in this chapter is based on the Recommendation ITU-R P.452-13.
-The procedure is appropriate to radio relay links operating in the frequency range of about 0.7 GHz to 50 GHz.
+The prediction procedure provided in this chapter is based on the Recommendation ITU-R P.452-131.
 The method includes a complementary set of propagation models, which ensure that the predictions embrace all the significant propagation mechanisms relevant to long-term interference.
 Methods for analysing the radio-meteorological and topographical features of the path are provided so that predictions can be prepared for any practical interference path falling within the scope of the procedure.